-Ranch style structures are usually one story or split-level, asymmetrical in plan (usually an "L" shape) with broad side gabled roofs and exposed rafters.
+Ranch style structures are usually one story or split-level, asymmetrical in plan with broad side gabled roofs and exposed rafters.
 Varying fenestration with picture windows are common.
 The Ranch house will often utilize an attached garage.
-South Carthay in many ways is a showcase of proto-ranch houses, with a preponderance of sprawling, rustic single-story houses most of which closely adhere to the Spanish Colonial Revival style cannon.
-However, other early ranch houses in thsi neighborhood adapt style queues from Colonial Revival, Minimal Traditional and Moderne styles.
+Noteworthy variations of the Ranch Style are as follows: